There are plenty of learning opportunities even when school gets out—and that’s great news for you if you’re asking things like

 And there’s no pressure—because it’s summertime.
 They can mess up, they can burn the crepes, or say oui wrong, but hey—they’re learning.

 This reinforces the value of money to your child in a way that really matters to him (because this time, it’s not a story problem).
-This is money for his piggy bank or extra spending money for family vacation!
+This is money for his piggy bank or extra spending money for a family vacation!

 Encourage each child to start a small business that’s age appropriate.
 That might mean anything from a lemonade stand to a bake sale or a garage sale.
 It might be lawn care or house cleaning.